 Following an economic boom after World War II, Japan has been stuck in stagnation and deflation since the 1990s.

 December 7, 1941 – Japan enters World War II, by attacking Pearl Harbor in Hawaii, hoping to destroy the US Pacific fleet.

-August 6, 1945 – The first atomic bomb is dropped on the Japanese city of Hiroshima by the United States, killing up to 140,000 people.
+August 6, 1945 – The first atomic bomb used in warfare is dropped on the Japanese city of Hiroshima by the United States, killing up to 140,000 people.

 September 2, 1945 – Japan signs the formal surrender aboard the USS Missouri in Tokyo Bay.

 1945-1952 – The Occupation of Japan.
 The country is under the control of the Allied nations, the United States, Great Britain, China and the Soviet Union.
 The occupation ends when a treaty signed by 49 nations at a peace conference goes into effect.